Ice fishing: Ice thickness and type

-Hazards to Ice
+Hazards to ice

 Offshore winds can break off pans of ice which are miles wide, stranding large numbers of fishers.
-Just such a circumstance occurred in Lake Erie in February 2009, with 100 fishers having to be rescued by helicopters, local authorities, and the Coast Guard.
+Such a circumstance occurred in Lake Erie in February 2009, with 100 fishers having to be rescued by helicopters, local authorities, and the Coast Guard.
 One man who had fallen into the water died on the rescue flight.
 On March 28, 2013, as many as 220 ice anglers were trapped on break-away sea ice floes in the Gulf of Riga (Latvia), necessitating a full-scale rescue operation which employed helicopters and hovercraft.
 Many similar operations—although typically much smaller in scale—are required each year due to reckless and/or inexperienced anglers.

 Late-winter warm spells can destroy the texture of the ice, which, while still of the required thickness, will not adequately support weight.
 It is called "rotten ice" or soft ice and is exceedingly dangerous.
 Some ice anglers will continue to fish, since even with the bad ice normally 8 inches (20 cm) is more than enough.
 Ice anglers may carry a self-rescue device called an ″ice pick″ made of two spiked handles connected by a string to pull themselves out of the water and onto the ice.

-Hazards to People
+Hazards to people

 Many cars, trucks, SUVs, snowmobiles, and fish houses fall through the ice each year.
 Current environmental regulations require the speedy recovery of the vehicle or structure in this situation.
 Divers must be hired, and when the trouble occurs far from shore, helicopters may be employed for hoisting.

 Other risks associated with ice fishing include carbon monoxide poisoning from fish house heaters and frostbite due to prolonged exposure to wind and low temperatures, although most new houses are fitted with air exchange systems that allow air flow, preventing poisoning.

 Although fatalities are somewhat rare, in the year of 2017, 56 people died while out on the ice in USA and Canada.
 Fatalities almost always occur from drowning after one has fallen into the ice, although a small number of victims died from blunt-force trauma (e.g.: hitting one's head on the ice whilst falling in the water).

+Risks to fish

+Some practices in ice fishing involve releasing the fish once it is caught, also known as catch-and-release ice fishing.
+During the period, fish go through an increase in stress level that can impact their metabolism.
+Hook damage, temperature shock, air damage and exhaustion are all part of what can affect the fish.
+Limiting air exposure time and handling fish with bare hands can help reduce the impact on the fish.

+Ice fishing rules and regulations

+Wisconsin

+Fishing regulations control angler impacts on fish populations, maintain numbers and sizes of fish in water bodies, provide different types of fishing experiences such as fishing for dinner or a trophy fish, and make access to fishing as fair as possible.
+There are limited open seasons for certain species and water bodies in Wisconsin.